chrisjennings555/python_test_files/PycharmProjects/test/first_test/README.md

 * The factory has a conveyor belt, 6 worker objects, a number of objects variable, a recycling bin and a "completed objects area"

+* The factory also has 3 "slots" that have an initial value of "empty" and these are used to populate the conveyor belt

-* The conveyor belt is populated with random items - "empty", "wotsit" and "widget"
+* Slot 1 is populated initially with a random item (empty, wotsit, widget) and it is inspected by worker1 and then worker2

-* Each worker can assess each item and decide whether to add it to their basket
+* The contents of slot 1 are then passed to slot 2 to be inspected by worker3 and worker4

+* Slot 1 in the mean time is repopulated with a random item to be inspected again by worker1 and worker2

+* After these assessments the item at slot 2 is passed to slot 3, the item at slot 1 is passed to slot 2 and slot 1 is repopulated with a random item

+* The assessment carried out by a worker calculates whether they need a specific item

-* When the worker collects a wotsit and a widget it can create a thingamajgig
+* When the worker collects a wotsit and a widget they wait until the belt has taken a step and they then create a thingamajgig

 * The worker must wait until there is an empty space on the conveyor belt to put it's completed thingamajig down at it's position